Yodata/yodata/packages/plugin-event/README.md

 OPTIONS
   --agent=agent      (required) the subscriber, i.e. myapp:
-  --host=host        the host or subscription file location i.e nv301: or nv301:/settings/default-subscriptions.json
+  --force            force the subscription non-standard topic --host=host        the host or subscription file location i.e nv301: or nv301:/settings/default-subscriptions.json --output
-  --output
+  --profile=profile  [default: solid-dev-bhhs] command context --pub=pub          [default: ] the agent will be authorized to publish to these topics (csv) --replace          replace the current subscription (dont merge topics --sub=sub          [default: ] the agent will be subscribe to these topics (csv) --type=type        [default: RealEstateAgent,RealEstateOrganization] update only this type of subOrganization --verbose          dispaly all subscriptions for the target after the subscription is reoved.
-  --profile=profile  [default: solid-dev-bhhs] command context --pub=pub          [default: ] the agent will be authorized to publish to these topics (csv) --replace          replace the current subscription (dont merge topics --sub=sub          [default: ] the agent will be subscribe to these topics (csv) --verbose          dispaly all subscriptions for the target after the subscription is reoved.
+  --version=version  [default: 0] the subscription version

 DESCRIPTION
   examples: